helidon-io/helidon/builder/README.md

 - `Map` options - key/value map, builders support any key/value types, but if configuration is used, the key must be a string
 - "Singular" for collection based options, which adds setter for a single value (for `List<String> algorithms()`, there would be the following setters: `algorithms(List<String>)`, `addAlgorithms(List<String>)`, `addAlgorithm(String)`)
 - A type can be `@Configured`, which adds integration with Helidon common Config module, by adding a static factory method `create(io.helidon.common.Config)` to the generated type, as well as `config(Config)` method to the generated builder, that sets all options annotated with `@ConfiguredOption` from configuration (if present in the Config instance)
-- Capability to update the builder before validation (interceptor)
+- Capability to update the builder before validation (decorator)
 - Support for custom methods (`@Prototype.CustomMethods`) for factory methods, prototype methods, and builder methods

 ## Non-Goals